devender-yadav/HiveDDLs/README.md

 # HiveDDLs
-This project includes Table creation script for all the datatypes (_including complex one_) along with same data insertion script.
+This project includes Table creation script for all the datatypes (_including complex one_) along with some data insertion script.